stjudecloud/university/docs/genomics-platform/workflow-guides/seaseq/index.md

 ### Reads Coverage Profiling

 Read density profiling of major genomic regions such as promoters and gene body using [BamToGFF].
-We generate coverage graphs and heatmaps plots with additional custom R scripts for further customization.
+We generate coverage graphs and heatmap plots with additional custom R scripts for further customization.

 ### Peaks Annotation